eric-himburg/plotly/README.md

 ## Enhancing the Website using Bootstrap
 Bootstrap web frame-working was used to ensure the web site could be viewed from any device and was also used to make the content more readable.
-Below is a screenshot of some the styling done to color the background and also add a picture.
+Below is a screenshot of some the styling done to color the background, add a border color, and also add a picture.

 ![Bootstrap CSS style sheet](screenshots/css.png)